Beats

 The current UI supports these beat types:

-HTTPAPILatencyHeartbeatBrowser JourneyTCP ConnectDNS ResolveSSL / Certificate CheckICMP PingPacket LossGeneric (Advanced)
+HTTPAPILatencyHeartbeatPrivate BeatBrowser JourneyTCP ConnectDNS ResolveSSL / Certificate CheckICMP PingPacket LossExternal EventGeneric (Advanced)

-Each beat runs in one or more configured regions.
+Shared-runtime beats run in one or more configured regions.
 In the current shared runtime, the UI exposes a shared Europe West 2 region for this page.
+Private Beat runs from your deployed agent instead, so shared regions do not apply.

 Basics and target configuration